Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 African subsidiary of a multinational organisation (anonymised for confidentiality).

-The solution was presented to the organisation's Regional Head of Governance and is currently under active consideration for implementation.

 ## The Problem

 The organisation experienced recurring process failures across customer onboarding,